oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	<img src="./Media/screenshots/2d.jpg" width="250">
 </div>

-Alice wants Bob to form a group with her so that they can be together between matches.
-To do that, she steps on the invite panel switch and she sends him an invitation from her lobby.
-By accepting, SharedSpaces starts on Bob’s headset with a deeplink message that will let him join Alice in game.
-From now on, Bob will have the same lobby session id as Alice and they will share the same lobby.
+Alice wants Bob to join her group so they can stay together between matches.
+She steps on the invite panel switch and sends him an invitation from her lobby.
+When Bob accepts, SharedSpaces launches on his headset with a deeplink message that lets him join Alice in-game.
+Bob’s lobby session ID updates to match Alice’s, so they share the same lobby.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/3a.jpg" width="250">